 Does it seem like your period just ended the other day?
 When you look back at the calendar, do you see that it did just end three weeks ago?
 If so, you’re not alone.
 From our perspective, it seems there are as many causes of polymenorrhea, or frequent periods and short cycles, as there are women who deal with them.
 Frequent periods and short cycles are a frustrating menstrual health issue we hear about all the time.
-Note: through this guide we will refer to this topic as “frequent periods” for the sake of ease.
+Note: through this guide we will refer to this topic as “frequent periods”.

 For many women we speak to, menstrual bleeding is so erratic or continuous that they can’t determine when their fertile window is, let alone plan for intercourse during it, or know when to actively try to conceive.
 Frequent Periods – cycles that occur less than 21 days apart – contribute to fertility problems in many ways.
 Determining the cause and addressing it is a key to regaining menstrual cycle balance and a return to optimal uterine health and fertility health.

 The Causes of Frequent Periods and How To Rebalance

 Frequent periods and short cycles have a long list of triggers.
 They are routinely caused by:

 - lack of ovulation

 Uterine fibroids and problems with the uterine lining are other common causes of excess bleeding, breakthrough bleeding (spotting between cycles) and short cycles.
 It’s important to note that short cycles may also occur in the first 2-3 years after a woman’s first period in her teen years but tend to become more normal with age.

 A checkup with your fertility specialist or Ob/Gyn can help determine what’s causing the issue for you and is an important first step so that you can address it in a way that most benefits your needs.
 While most cases of frequent periods are not serious, some cases can require medical evaluation and treatment.